Psypher1/laravel-30-days/README.md

 6. View Data and Route Wildcards
 7. Autoloading, Namepaces and Models

-We can pass an array of data as the second
+-   Section 02: Eloguent

-B. Section 02: Eloguent
+8. Intro to Migrations

 The lesson numbers is what I am using to name my branches